Second Collections

 Pontifical Good Friday Collection for the Holy Land

 Pontifical Collection.
-Collect funds for support of the Holy Places, but above all for those pastoral, charitable, educational and social works which the Church supports in the Holy Land for the welfare of their Christian brethren and of the local communities.
+Collect funds for the support of the Holy Places but above all for those pastoral, charitable, educational, and social works that the Church supports in the Holy Land for the welfare of their Christian brethren and local communities.

 Launched in 1998, the Appeal strengthens the Catholic Church in the United States and its territories in 85 Latin and Eastern Catholic dioceses.
 The Subcommittee on the Catholic Home Missions funds a wide range of pastoral services, including evangelization, religious education, and the maintenance of mission parishes, the training of seminarians and lay ministers, and ministry with ethnic groups.